 The Kestrel 4000 supplies valuable data including barometric pressure, pressure trend, altitude, relative humidity, heat stress index, dew point, wet bulb temperature, density altitude, wind chill, temperature (air, water and snow), current wind speed, average wind speed, and maximum gust.
 This data provides the foundation for fast and decisive decision making ensuring the safety and speed of all those involved in a rescue operation.

 Up to the second accurate wind speed information is what the windsurfer and kitesurfer need to determine sail area and board choice.
 The Kestrel 1000 for under £100 delivers current wind speed, average wind speed and maximum gust in your hand providing wind information pin point accurate to your location.

 The Kestrel 2000 includes temperature (air and water) and wind chill helpful when considering the correct attire and how the conditions will feel on the body.
 100% waterproof, held in a durable casing with a patented replaceable impellor the Kestrel won't let you down however hard you play.

-Paddling and kayaking enthusiasts are keen to understand the wind speed and water temperature, long distance touring paddlers use this information to decide upon their equipment list, clothing and likely distance to be travelled, the ability to predict changing weather makes long distance trips safer and more enjoyable.
+Paddling and kayaking enthusiasts are keen to understand wind speed and water temperature.
+Long distance touring paddlers use this information to decide upon their equipment list, clothing and likely distance to be travelled.
+The ability to predict changing weather makes long distance trips safer and more enjoyable.
 The white-water paddler will utilise the water temperature and wind chill information when calculating the amount of clothing required and potential impact on their performance.